 Lantz: The new season of CRUSH with Lee and Tiffany began on June 26.
 What can viewers expect to see?

 Lakosky: This new season has a good mix of fun and interesting hunts.
 I shot a Muskox in Greenland, and we filmed plenty of local hunts as well.
 Tiffany took one of her biggest whitetails ever with her bow – a 181” buck that we’ve been watching here at the farm for the past three years or so.
 That deer has a really interesting history that we were able to document with our game cameras.
-Your readers can get a sneak peak here.
+Your readers can get a sneak peek here.

 Lakosky avoids placing cameras directly on trees that contain the licking branch above scrapes, opting to set them at least 10-15 feet away.
 Don’t forget about your scent-control regimen when placing or tending to your cameras.